 Jill Wenzel, RN

-My name is Jill Wenzel and I'm excited to be your new school nurse this year!
+My name is Jill Wenzel and I'm excited to be at Pfluger for my second year!
 Before joining Pfluger, I was a NICU nurse for 13 years; 10 of those years as a NICU Transport Nurse for Dell Children's Medical Center in Austin.
 I also was a sub-school nurse right here in Hays CISD.

 I'm so thankful for the opportunity to work where I live and be back in my home school district.
-(Hays High Class of 2000) I live right here in Kyle with my husband and two children, Brooklyn (one) and Luke (five).
-Luke will be a Pfluger Falcon this year too!
+(Hays High Class of 2000) I live right here in Kyle with my husband and two children, Brooklyn (2) and Luke (6).
+Luke is at Pfluger too!

 Parents: If your child is in need of a medication to be given all year, please fill out the Authorization for Medication Taken During the School Day form found on the Hays CISD website.
 You can also pick one up in my office.
 If your child visits the nurse clinic during the school day, you will receive personal contact from me, either by phone call, email and/or note sent home.
 Feel free to reach out to me via clinic phone or my Hays CISD email anytime with questions.
 Please remember to keep any ill child home (i.e Fever 100 degrees or greater, vomiting and/or diarrhea).
 Students must be fever and symptom free for 24 hours without medicine to return to school.